Agriculture and farming in 2020 – the next decade for the industry

 The agriculture and farming industry will undergo a huge transformation over the next ten years.
 The RSA’s Food Farming and Countryside report was published in July 2019, following a two-year inquiry.
 This report identified that the UK’s current farming and food system had “damaged and depleted our precious and finite resources”.

-The report went on saying that unless urgent measures were taken to overhaul the agriculture and farming industry, it would face significant risks.
+The report went on to say that unless urgent measures were taken to overhaul the agriculture and farming industry, it would face significant risks.
 These include pollution, climate change, soil degradation, wildlife loss and deforestation.

 But not every farmer views Brexit negatively.
 For example, many farmers in Exmoor believe Brexit could offer an opportunity to redesign agricultural policies.
 As with everything Brexit related, time will tell.

 Artificial intelligence, data management and robotics will become more commonplace in agriculture and farming to address issues including:

 - Reducing labour costs